lifeparticle/Ruby-Cheatsheet/README.md

 gem env
 ```

-How to install ruby
+How to install Ruby
 -----
-If you don't want to install ruby natively you can use [docker](https://www.docker.com/).
+If you don't want to install Ruby natively, you can use [docker](https://www.docker.com/).
 ```
 docker run -it --rm ruby:latest
-# check which version of ruby you're running
+# check which version of Ruby you're running
 RUBY_VERSION
 ```